gfek/Lepus/README.md

 ```

 ### ReverseDNS
 The ReverseDNS mode will gather all IP addresses that were resolved and perform a reverse DNS on each one in order to detect more subdomains.
 For example, if `www.example.com` resolves to `1.2.3.4`, lepus will perform a reverse DNS for `1.2.3.4` and gather any other subdomains belonging to `example.com`, e.g. `www2`,`internal` or `oldsite`.

-To run the ReverseDNS mode use the `--reverse` argument.
-Additionally, lepus supports the `--ranges` (or `-r`) argument.
+To run the ReverseDNS module use the `--reverse` argument.
+Additionally, `--ripe` (or `-ripe`) can be used in order to instruct the module to query the RIPE database for potential network ranges.
+Moreover, lepus supports the `--ranges` (or `-r`) argument.
 You can use it to make reverse DNS resolutions against CIDRs that belong to the target domain.

-Hint: lepus will identify `ASNs` and `Networks` during enumeration, so you can use these ranges to identify more subdomains.
+By default this module will take into account all previously identified IPs, then defined ranges, then ranges identified through the RIPE database.
+In case you only want to run the module against specific or RIPE identified ranges, and not against all already identified IPs, you can use the `--only-ranges` (`-or`) argument.

 An example run would be:

 ```
 lepus.py --reverse yahoo.com